derwebcoder/lead/README.md

 ### Prerequisites

+You have to [install Docker](https://docs.docker.com/engine/installation/#supported-platforms).
+Lead was tested using Docker 17.03 Community Edition.
+But any newer version should work (even some older versions).
+If it does not work automatically try adjusting the settings described in the [Settings section](#Settings).

-You have to either [enable Docker management for non-root user](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user) (but be sure to read [Docker daemon attack surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface) first) or have to run this script with root privileges (e.g. executing with `sudo`).
+You also have to either [enable Docker management for non-root user](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user) (but be sure to read [Docker daemon attack surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface) first) or have to run Lead every time with root privileges (e.g. executing with `sudo`).

 ### Using Docker